 A feature of the history of horseracing over the years in Australia, as in England, has been the involvement of several generations of the same prominent families in the sport.
 In 1901 we were introduced to Samuel Hordern, who bred Hautvilliers, the Derby winner of that year at his Wilton Park Stud.
 He was the first member of the illustrious Hordern retailing family to be active on the Australian Turf on a reasonably large scale, but it was a family activity that wasn’t to end with his death in August 1909.
 His eldest son, Samuel (later Sir Samuel) embraced the sport with an even deeper passion than his father, and while this work isn’t intended to be a roman-fleuve on the Hordern family, some background information will be helpful.
 Born at the family mansion, Retford Hall, Darling Point in 1876 and educated at Sydney Grammar and Bath College in England, the younger Samuel was groomed to head the family business from a young age.
-Over six-feet tall and good-looking, active and always fashionably dressed, he was described by contemporaries as ‘the last of the elegant Edwardians’.
+Over six feet tall and good-looking, active and always fashionably dressed, he was described by contemporaries as ‘the last of the elegant Edwardians’.
 Indeed, he was the complete patrician.
 If I may paraphrase the expression of F. E. Smith in relation to Winston Churchill, Samuel Hordern was a man of simple tastes.
 He was always prepared to put up with the best of everything.

 Samuel Hordern the younger, assumed control of the family business upon the death of his father, and with steady stewardship saw it continue to flourish.
 The firm boasted that it dealt ‘in everything from a needle to an anchor’, goods that were mostly manufactured in Sydney factories owned by the company, or else imported from its own agents abroad.
 As set down in his father’s will, the firm was sold to a private company in 1912, and Samuel became the governing director.
 It was the same year that he built Babworth House, set on five acres of land at Darling Point, and which was considered to be the finest Art Nouveau house in Sydney.
 Shortly after taking over the enterprise, the younger Samuel decided that he too would follow in his father’s footsteps by tilting at the great prizes on the Australian Turf.